Sweetening & fructose intolerance

 - Sorbitol (sorbitol, E 420)

 Sorbate is not the same as sorbitol!
 Sorbate is a salt and is often used as a preservative.
 It is usually used as potassium sorbate or calcium sorbate (E202 and E203).
-Sorbate is described in the literature as safe for Incompatibilities classified.
+Sorbate is classified in the literature as harmless in the case of intolerances.

 Rumor mill and FAQ